diverse-project/many-analysts-variations-revisit/teams/team02/hand_work/README.md

 ### Note

-Results may differ from those reported in the original PDF due to lack of transparency or missing details in the team’s original documentation.
+Results differ from those reported in the original PDF due to lack of transparency or missing details in the team’s original documentation.